5 Tips for Your 2021/2022 Registration Renewal (Reminder Email sent August 26, 2021)

 CASLPO recommends you NOT use your work email because you may not always have access (e.g. on leave, take another job, your work spam filters CASLPO email out).If you decide to use your work email, be prepared to troubleshoot any work-related spam filter server issues and adjust accordingly.

-If you change your job, or take a leave whereby you no longer have access to your work email, you must update your Member Portal profile account within 30 days with an email address where you can be reached.
+If you change your job, or take a leave whereby you no longer have access to your work email, you must update your Registrant Portal profile account within 30 days with an email address where you can be reached.

 10. Can someone else (i.e. my spouse, office manager, etc.)